smcl/xsms/README.md

 # xsms

 A simple SMS client written in Python + Tkinter which uses the em73xx library.
-Primary use is for xmonad and xmobar.
+Primarily designed to be integrated with xmonad and xmobar, but equally valid elsewhere.

 ## TODO